Charly1000/probook_450_g7/README.md

 - WLAN
 - AirPlay
 - after approx. 3 hours of idle operation with 100% backlight brightness, the battery is at approx 50%.
+- temperature is about 45° to 50° all over time.
+Very silent fan.

 ### dont work: